tbroyer/oauth-servlets/rs/README.md

 # oauth-rs

-OAuth-RS is a library of Jakarta RS container filters using the [Nimbus OAuth SDK](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk) and [Caffeine](https://github.com/ben-manes/caffeine) to help implement an OAuth resource server.
+OAuth-RS is a library of JAX-RS container filters using the [Nimbus OAuth SDK](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk) and [Caffeine](https://github.com/ben-manes/caffeine) to help implement an OAuth resource server.
-It is the Jakarta RS twin of [OAuth-Servlets](../README.md), and can also be used as a companion in a servlets environment.
+It is the JAX-RS twin of [OAuth-Servlets](../README.md), and can also be used as a companion in a servlets environment.

 ## Requirements